haakonsmith/pcbusb-rs/README.md

 Ergonomic wrapper for the MacCAN PCBUSB API for macOS.
 This library has been converted from Windows-specific code to work natively on macOS using POSIX APIs instead of Windows synchronization primitives.

-See `README.md` in the `pcbusb-sys` folder for more details on the raw bindings.
+See `README.md` in the `mac-can-sys` folder for more details on the raw bindings.

 This aims to mimic https://github.com/timokroeger/pcan-basic-rs